5 Exercises for Your Middle Back (Demo Videos)

 For the resistance band pull-apart, hold a resistance band at chest level — arms straight in front of you.
 Pull the band tightly by spreading your arms out to your side to where the band touches your chest, and then move back to starting position.

 Every time you spread your arms, the band should be tight across your chest.
 Every time your arms come back, the band should be loose again.
 Several reps in, you should, of course, start to feel a burn in your back and most likely in your shoulders and forearms, too.

 A pull-up may sound like old news, but it’s a timeless exercise that gets the job done for your lats, shoulders, and more.
 The wide-grip pull-up requires, well, a wide grip at the pull-up bar, which means six to eight inches wider than your shoulder width.
 So, if your go-to pull-up involves the basic arm position, change things up with this wide-grip version, and see if you can feel a difference!

-Track your middle back workouts and more when you sign up for our annual PRO plan.
+Track your middle back workouts and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!